-In someone who is obese and has high blood pressure, the lower left chamber of the heart must work harder to do its job resulting in a "thickened" heart muscle.
+In someone who is at increased weight and has high blood pressure, the lower left chamber of the heart must work harder to do its job resulting in a "thickened" heart muscle.
 The thickened muscle makes the heart chamber (the space for blood) smaller.